-(1) Refer to Note 7, Financial Guaranty Contracts Accounted for as Credit Derivatives.
+(1) Refer to Note 7, Contracts Accounted for as Credit Derivatives.

-The following tables present the net economic loss development for all contracts by accounting model, by sector and after the benefit for estimated and contractual recoveries for breaches of R&W.
+The following table presents the net economic loss development for all contracts by accounting model, by sector and after the benefit for expected recoveries for breaches of R&W.

-Net Economic Loss Development (Benefit) By Accounting Model Year Ended December 31, 2015
+Net Economic Loss Development (Benefit) By Accounting Model